rebelot/heirline.nvim/cookbook.md

         local mode = self.mode:sub(1, 1) -- get only the first mode character
         return { fg = self.mode_colors[mode], bold = true, }
     end,
+    -- Re-evaluate the component only on ModeChanged event!
+    -- This is not required in any way, but it's there, and it's a small -- performance improvement.
+    update = 'ModeChanged'
 }
 ```